Cabinet Cures

 Truax Designs -Karbon Kast - Sign by Mark Sheldon Boehly - Graphicsbyte Creative

-The Metal Sculpture Experience
+The Metal Sculpture Expirence

 Have you ever wanted to visit an alien world full of metal?
 Truax Designs is an experience where people not only interact with sculpture but take a piece home.

-The Metal Sculpture Experience
+The Metal Sculpture Expirence

 Have you ever wanted to visit an alien world full of metal?
 Truax Designs is an experience where people not only interact with sculpture but take a piece home.

-The Backstory of two friends that built an alien world.
+Two friends that built an alien world.

 Several years before Graphicsbyte was formed Mark Boehly took a sculpture class at Clackamas Community College.
 In the class, he met a student named Christopher Truax.
 The two became good friends but eventually lost contact.
 In 2013 the two randomly reconnected at an art gallery in Portland.
 The show featured Christopher’s metal sculpture.
 He had articulated robots, tall animals inspired by Salvador Dali, a robotic DJ, and even a flying toaster.
 As a solo act, it was nice to see an old friend living the dream as a master sculptor.